CocoaPods/blog.cocoapods.org/README.md

 ## Drafts

 Drafts are stored in the `_drafts` folder to leverage the [drafts feature] of jekyll.
-The `rake run` task is configured to show the drafts.
+The `rake serve` task is configured to show the drafts.

 [drafts feature]: http://jekyllrb.com/docs/drafts/